 Plant items have been selected in order to achieve the required noise levels in order that the plant noise emission levels are achieved on site during emergency operations.
-Each backup generator is contained within an acoustic container or internally in the DB3 building to dampen the noise.
+Each backup generator is contained within an acoustic container.

 The noise mitigation measures incorporated into the site design includes the installation of either acoustic louvres, or low noise equipment to the data facades, as set out in Attachment 7-1-3-2 (Noise Emissions Impact Assessment).